geerteltink/geert.elt.ink/cksx001pk0ohdn1s1ezryebn1.md

 The `origin/master` branch is considered the main branch where the source code always reflects a production-ready state.
 Never push code changes into this branch.
 Only merge other tested stable branches in to this.

 The `origin/develop` branch contains the source code with the latest development changes for the next release.
-If there automatic nightly builds, this is where they should be built from.
-Don't start big code changes into this branch and keep the `develop` branch clean.
+If there are automatic nightly builds, this is where they should be built from.
+Don't start big code changes into this branch, and keep the `develop` branch clean.
 Make a local feature branch for big projects and once ready, merge it back into this `develop` branch.

 There are 3 supporting branches: [feature/*](#feature-branches), [release/*](#release-branches) and [hotfix/*](#hotfix-branches).
 These branches aid development between team members, ease tracking of features, prepare for production releases and to assist in quickly fixing live production problems.
 Unlike the main branches, these branches always have a limited lifetime, since they will be removed eventually.